 NRML: This Ottawa-based streetwear boutique features an extensive range of accessories, footwear, and clothing but is best known for its collection of hard-to-find sneakers.
 Brands you’ll find at this shop include Nike, Vans, New Balance, adidas, and many more.

 lululemon: Founded in Vancouver, lululemon has made a name for itself for its yoga apparel.
-The brand, which is now loved internationally, is a go-to for Canadian-designed atheleisure and technical wear.
+The brand, which is now loved internationally, is a go-to for Canadian-designed athleisure and technical wear.

 Peace Collective: Show off your Canadian pride with Toronto-based Peace Collective.
 The retailer is best known for its “Toronto vs Everybody” tee but has since expanded its collections to include sweaters, sweatpants, and more that rep a variety of different Canadian cities.
 Not to mention, for every item purchased, five meals are donated to kids in need.

-	Sport Chek: This is one of our Canadian shopping websites for athletic apparel, footwear, sports equipment and more.
-Most notably, we love checking out the retailer’s weekly door crashers and online outlet for constant deals.
+Sport Chek: This is one of our Canadian shopping websites for athletic apparel, footwear, sports equipment, and more.
+Most notably, we love checking out the retailer’s weekly door crashers and online outlets for constant deals.

 Atmosphere: From the same family as Sport Chek, Atmosphere focuses on outdoor apparel, footwear, and accessories.
 Similarly, the online shop features rotating weekly deals.
 Brands you’ll find include Arc’teryx, The North Face, Merrell, and more.

 Joe Fresh: Another great on our list of Canadian shopping websites is Joe Fresh.
 Shop for the who family — it’s an excellent source for shopping wardrobes on a budget.